 Underselling the home is a real possibility.

-The National Association of Realtors (NAR), which has been tracking FSBO vs. Realtor industry data since 1981, found in its latest dataset that “FSBO homes sold at a median of $260,000 last year, signiﬁcantly lower than the median of agent-assisted homes at $318,000.”
-An independent study from 2016 to 2017 bears this out: FSBO homes sold for an average of 5.5% less than agent-marketed sales.
+The possibility of underselling the home is one major concern.
+The National Association of Realtors (NAR) found in its latest dataset that “FSBO homes sold at a median of $225,000 last year, significantly lower than the median of agent assisted homes at $345,000.”

-A recent survey from NAR highlights which steps in the process FSBO sellers found to be the hardest:
+NAR also highlights which steps in the process FSBO sellers found to be the hardest:

 Alternatives to selling a house by owner in Florida